ANA Charter

 III.
 Personal Conduct

 At ANA, we uphold a culture of respect and professionalism.
-AEPG's commitment to diversity, equity and inclusion is through education initiatives such as regular workshops to raise awareness, challenge biases, and develop inclusive practices across the ANA Network and in policy.
+AEPG's commitment to equity is through education initiatives such as regular workshops to raise awareness, challenge biases, and develop sustainable practices across the ANA Network and in policy.

 We are committed to maintaining an environment free from harassment and discrimination.
 The definitions below outline the code of conduct expected of all members, in alignment with the AEPG.
 They ensure all members can participate fully and confidently in our shared mission: